 FREE guide from Seniors First.
 Downloaded by thousands of Australians since its introduction in 2008.

-Traditionally people have often sold the family home to pay for entry fees (what were known as ‘Accommodation Bonds).
-But with the government’s current emphasis on a ‘user pays’ system, retaining the home and using aged care finance (such as a reverse mortgage) is an increasingly attractive option.
+Traditionally people have often sold their family homes to pay for entry fees (what were known as ‘Accommodation Bonds).
+But with the government’s current emphasis on a ‘user pays’ system, retaining their homes and using aged care finance (such as a Reverse Mortgage) is an increasingly attractive option.

 In July 2014, the Living Better Living Longer reforms came into force.
 People moving into aged care are now required to pay one of the following as an ‘entry fee’ for aged accommodation:

-The ‘RAD’ is an upfront lump sum payment to the nursing home.
-The fee is set by the by the facility, and although the current average is $300,000 to $400,000 but can be much higher in some areas.
+The ‘RAD’ is an upfront lump sum payment to a nursing home.
+The fee is set by the facility, and although the current average payment amount could range from is $300,000 to $400,000, it can be much higher in some areas.

 In addition, a new ‘Means-Tested Daily Fee’ has been introduced which may add significantly to your overall care costs if the house is sold.
-Using a reverse mortgage to fund or part-fund aged care accommodation is now a viable alternative in many cases.
+Using a Reverse Mortgage to fund or part-fund your aged care accommodation is now a viable alternative for you.

-A reverse mortgage loan may be a good solution for aged care costs if:
+A Reverse Mortgage loan may be a good solution for aged care finance if:

 Andrew Cate from Seniors First was amazing, he managed to arrange my reverse mortgage seamlessly.
 Working with him made the whole process completely painless and he explained every step along the way.
 I have no hesitation in recommending him to anyone thinking of this kind of mortgage Thank you so much Andrrw and Seniors First!

 From the outset Andrew Cate was very helpful, considerate and very informative.
 He was available to answer questions at all times and we appreciated his professionalism and understanding of our needs during our application.
 Highly recommended.
 Thank you Andrew from Michael and Cherie Nikolaidis